-Preliminary findings from year-one analysis of information entered in the National Digital Check Form are consistent with feedback from Technicians in the field checking sets, according to Elizabeth Petraglia, a senior statistician with Westat, a Rockdale, MD, firm that provides data solutions for its partners.
+Preliminary findings from year-one analysis of information entered in the National Digital Car Seat Check Form, commonly referred to as the NDCF, are consistent with feedback from Technicians in the field checking sets, according to Elizabeth Petraglia.
+Petraglia is a senior statistician with Westat, a Rockdale, MD, firm that provides data solutions for its partners.

 - A vehicle with three children and three seats = three records

 - One vehicle had 10 records – it was a 14-passenger van